Online Bachelor of Science in Public Health

 3. Establish a working knowledge of leadership and management skills appropriate for public health organizations, such as budgeting, resource management, and grant writing.

 The online bachelor in public health program’s broad curriculum provides a foundation in the major aspects of public health.
 The program includes courses in communication, psychology, statistics and scripture with curriculum in nutrition and wellness, global health and anatomy and physiology.
 Listed below are some of the courses offered to students:

 - Anatomy & Physiology for Public Health Professionals

 - Public Health & Aging

-As a completely asynchronous program, the online bachelor’s degree in public health at Point University allows students to work at their own pace.
+As a completely asynchronous program, the online bachelor’s degree in public health at Point University allows students to structure their own study schedule.
 While there are deadlines associated with the online public health program, there are no required meeting times, so students are able to complete their work at their convenience.
 For this reason, the program length differs depending on how many credits students choose to take in a semester.
 On average, students complete the 120 credits required for the online bachelor’s in public health degree in four years.